Brunty/awesome-checker-services/CONTRIBUTING.md

 * Free and paid plans
 * Free and donations welcome

+If you're unsure about where something should go, don't worry, feel free to open an issue or discuss it in the pull-request - we'll work out a place for it.

 ### Contributor Code of Conduct

 As contributors and maintainers of this project, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities.